Joe91/fun-bots/readme.md

 # fun-bots

 Simple AI for TDM-bots with some functions:
-- Bots can walk around on paths and shoot at player (Khark Island and Noshar as example paths provided)
+- Bots can walk around on paths and shoot at player
 - You can record you own paths
 	- while holding your primary weapon, all movement is recorded
 	- recording includes jumping, running, walking, couching, ...